ZHCSOFT/Linux-Initialize-and-Setting/Fedora/Install_OpenVINO.md

 sudo make install
 ```

-Default installation `/usr/local`, these files and folders will be generated
+The installation path has been set to `/usr/local`.
+These files and folders would be generated after step above
 ```
 ./docs/
 ./install_dependencies/